Jacob-Dentes/cs6820-lp/README.md

 ## Installation
 The package does not need to be installed, just place the `.py` files in the working directory of your project.
-Ensure that your environment has Numpy and Scipy.
+Ensure that your environment has a recent release of Numpy and Scipy.
+Your environment also needs Networkx if you want to run the Min-cost flow examples.

 ## Features
 ### lp.py